cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 to use.
 * Metadata protection.
 If protection for metadata is desired, a higher-level communication channel can be used to facilitate key generation and signing.

+# Removing the Coordinator Role

+In some settings, it may be desirable to omit the role of the coordinator entirely.
+Doing so does not change the security implications of FROST, but instead simply requires each participant to communicate with all other participants.
+We loosely describe how to perform FROST signing among signers without this coordinator role.
+We assume that every participant receives as input from an external source the message to be signed prior to performing the protocol.

+Every participant begins by performing `frost_commit()` as is done in the setting where a coordinator is used.
+However, instead of sending the commitment `SigningCommitment` to the coordinator, every participant instead will publish this commitment to every other participant.
+Then, in the second round, instead of receiving a `SigningPackage` from the coordinator, signers will already have sufficient information to perform signing.
+They will directly perform `frost_sign`.
+All participants will then publish a `SignatureShare` to one another.
+After having received all signature shares from all other signers, each signer will then perform `frost_verify` and then `frost_aggregate` directly.

 # Contributors